-2. In regard to supervisees working on-site:

-If it is a no-fee program and has the supervisee/resident performing on site labor for room and board in lieu of normal employment, the supervisee/resident may be required to work on site performing routine chores such as gardening and other routine maintenance of the facility.
+2. Regarding supervisees working on-site in no-fee programs that have residents performing on site labor for room and board in lieu of normal employment, the supervisee may be required to work on-site performing routine chores such as gardening and other routine maintenance of the facility.
 This may include assigned daily chores, such as cooking, cleaning or performing daily labor at the site.
-This labor must at no time "improve" the property/enrich the managerial staff.
+This labor must at no time "improve" the property or enrich the managerial staff.
 An example of such restricted labor would be building additions or other forms of site construction.
 The product(s) made and any profit gained must stay within the program.
 Examples of such an arrangement would be site operated thrift stores, growing plants for sale at the program site or farm labor for foodstuffs that stay within the program.
 If payment is credited for work performed, credit must be documented for such wages at the Federal minimum wage standard.
 Stipends for personal items may or may not be debited according to program rules.
 Debited monies for other requested items must also be documented and comply with program rules.
 Should a supervisee leave the program, such monies must be given to the supervisee if no further monies are owed to the program, such as pro-rating of earlier debts.
 All charges should be listed and monies received properly accounted for.
 Supervisee on-site work will be in accordance with all applicable federal and state laws.
+3. When supervisees are required to remit their paychecks to the housing providers, the housing providers will be required to furnish statements of deposits, debits and fund balance at least monthly or upon request.
+All monies on deposit must be returned upon termination of the housing agreement.
+Any additional charges against accounts must be specified in writing and presented to the supervisee prior to the withdrawal of funds......
+E. Conflicts of Interest Housing providers, employees and others involved in proprietary positions with the facility including, but not limited to, partners, family members, corporations, board members and shareholders shall make every effort to avoid even the appearance of a conflict of interest.
+An appearance exists when a reasonable person would conclude from the circumstances that personal interests compromised a decision or behavior of the involved person.
+Should such a conflict of interest or appearance exist, the facility may be excluded or removed from the THOR Directory.
+Facilities owned or operated by an employee of the State Board of Pardons and Paroles or the Department of Corrections, or a spouse thereof, are ineligible for the THOR Directory and therefore, are ineligible for referrals of probationers, parolees, or inmates who will be released on probation or parole.
+In addition, facility owners, staff and other stakeholders must not claim, decisions or dates......